yhirose/cpp-httplib/README.md

 NOTE: cpp-httplib officially supports only the latest Visual Studio.
 It might work with former versions of Visual Studio, but I can no longer verify it.
 Pull requests are always welcome for the older versions of Visual Studio unless they break the C++11 conformance.

-NOTE: Windows 8 or lower, Visual Studio 2013 or lower, and Cygwin on Windows are not supported.
+NOTE: Windows 8 or lower, Visual Studio 2013 or lower, and Cygwin and MSYS2 including MinGW are neither supported nor tested.

 License
 -------